r-Techsupport/TechSupportBot/documentation/Privileged-Intents/Guild Members.md

     This module sends this information into a discord channel in the same guild, stores nothing on disk.

+moderation.members
+    A command designed to enhance moderation efforts to get a yaml file of all members with a given role.

+    This module sends this information into a discord channel in the same guild, stores nothing on disk.

 moderation.modmail
     The bot monitors members who leave and join if they have an open thread in modmail to notify moderators that the user has left or joined.